 7. La Concha, San Sebastian — The Urban Beach That Set the Standard

-Best time: July-September (check tide tables - this is non-negotiable) Nearest airport: OVD Asturias, LCG A Coruna, SCQ Santiago Get there without a car: Train or bus to Ribadeo, then local transport Perfect for: Photographers, landscape lovers, tide-chart nerds Know before you go: Free permits required Easter week and July 1-September 30 - book online in advance
+Best time: July-September (check tide tables — this is non-negotiable) Nearest airport: OVD Asturias, LCG A Coruna, SCQ Santiago Get there without a car: Train or bus to Ribadeo, then local transport Perfect for: Photographers, landscape lovers, tide-chart nerds Know before you go: Free permits required Easter week and July 1-September 30 — book online via the Xunta de Galicia website

 Best time: June-September (May and October for fewer visitors) Nearest airport: IBZ Ibiza, then ferry to Formentera Get there without a car: Ferry Ibiza-La Savina, then bus, bike, or walk on the island Perfect for: Floaters, snorkellers, anyone who wants to believe the Med can look like this Know before you go: Summer parking and access are regulated — plan ahead